klhutchins1/sre-certificate-management/README.md

 ### Phase 4: Enhancement

 1. Performance optimization
-2. Additional integrations
-3. Advanced certificate validation
+2. Advanced certificate validation
-4. History page does not need Scan Trends
+3. History page does not need Scan Trends
-5. Scan button color should be green
+4. Scan button color should be green
-6. Scan button should be disabled when scanning is in progress
+5. Scan button should be disabled when scanning is in progress
-7. Scan results should be organized better
+6. Scan results should be organized better
-8. When scanning is in progress, the site should show a loading spinner sooner and stay present longer
+7. When scanning is in progress, the site should show a loading spinner sooner and stay present longer
-9. History page should show correct host instead of unknown host.
+8. History page should show correct host instead of unknown host.
-10. Hosts page should be using ag-grid
+9. Hosts page should be using ag-grid
-11. Hosts page should use color for valid and invalid certificates
+10. Hosts page should use color for valid and invalid certificates
-12. Dashboard data graph should be sized correctly when there are a lot of certificates.
+11. Dashboard data graph should be sized correctly when there are a lot of certificates.
-13. Need a Change planning page, to help build change tickets.
+12. Need a Change planning page, to help build change tickets.

 ## Planned Features